tolen-kangleicha/DSA/README.md

 # CS22101 - Data Structures and Algorithms

 This repository contains my course materials for **CS22101 - Data Structures and Algorithms**.
-It includes lecture-wise notes, code implementations (in C++/Python), problem-solving practice, and visual references for important concepts like:
+It includes lecture-wise notes, code implementations (in `C++`), problem-solving practice, and important concepts like:

 - Arrays, Linked Lists
 - Stacks and Queues